Our programme features:

 Graduates are able to:

-- are able to arrive at academically justified judgements in complex and/or relatively unfamiliar societal situations;
+- Are able to arrive at academically justified judgements in situations in which information is incomplete, unfamiliar and/or complex;

-- consider the ethical aspects of the application of academic knowledge in the relevant professional field.
+- Consider the ethical aspects of science and of the application of academic knowledge in the professional field.

 Graduates are able to: